hudongsheng-debug/FITSQuickLook/README.md

 - Added transpose options during conversion.
 - Improved compatibility with compressed MAT files and modern XLSX workbooks.
 - Various stability and usability improvements.

+## Version 7.3.2 New Features

+Minor update with improvements:

+- Added new **XLSX** and **MAT** entry cards to the main interface.

+- Added a **Convert** tab to the Tools toolbar for easier file conversion access.

+- Improved performance when handling large matrices.

 ## 🧠 Use Cases